fabiojmendes/blog.juzam.pro/content/posts/2025-09-05/zaprag/index.md

 - Embed model: here the embedding model is loaded on the CPU to save VRAM for the LLM model.
-Also, only the user's prompt needs to be processed so using the GPU won't give you a lot of performance improvements.
+Also, only the user's prompt needs to be processed so using the GPU won't provide much performance benefit.
 - Load index: `DuckDBVectorStore.from_local("./data/duck.db")` reopens the
   previously persisted vectors, and `VectorStoreIndex.from_vector_store(...)` prepares a retriever over them using the same embedding model.
 - Local LLM: `Ollama(model="gpt-oss:20b")` runs a local model for generation.
   You can replace it with another Ollama model (e.g., `llama3`) if preferred.
   Make sure to configure an appropriate context window that fits in your hardware budget.
-I'm using a GeForce RTX 4060Ti 16 GB, so 10k was the right number to fit the model, system prompt, the RAG context, and the user prompt.
+I'm using a GeForce RTX 4060 Ti 16 GB, so 10k tokens was the right number to fit the model, system prompt, the RAG context, and the user prompt.
 - Chat engine: `index.as_chat_engine(...)` handles retrieval‑augmented
-  generation with `top_k=5` similar chunks and a concise system prompt.
+  generation, retrieving 5 similar chunks, with a concise system prompt.
 - Streaming: `engine.stream_chat(...)` yields tokens as they are generated; the `stream` function accumulates and streams them back to Gradio for a live UI.
 - History: Incoming `history` messages are converted to `ChatMessage`s so the